-- The Commission will administer the Community Allocation Block Grant Program funds under the terms of a Memorandum of Understanding with the Board of Allen County Commissioners, based on criteria established by the Ohio Development Services Agency (ODSA). - The Agency will support public information and awareness of the CDBG Program, project solicitations, project selection, project award, and project reporting.
+- The Commission will administer the Community Allocation Block Grant Program funds under the terms of a Memorandum of Understanding with the Board of Allen County Commissioners, based on criteria established by the Ohio Development Services Agency (ODSA). - The Agency will support public information and awareness of the 2014 CDBG Program, project solicitations, project selection, project award, and project reporting.
+In addition, the agency will administer the CDBG Small Cities Program for Allen County based on criteria established by the ODSA.